toiletclogger69/eh_download/README.md

 Go into [eh.py](eh.py), set `TRUE_IF_CLI` to True.

 Add a text file named "urls.txt" in your current folder, put every urls inside then execute the script with "python eh.py".

-## Issue with nhentai
-I can't access easily that website so I can't test if the script works.

-In theory it should, if you get an error saying forbidden access (Cloudflare protection against bot) I can't do anything about it.

 ## How to build the exe
 `pip install pyinstaller`